Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

-# Add RHElement web component to React app
+# Add RH Elements to React app

 1. To start, scaffold a React app: